Boruto Uzumaki: Reception

+Analysis

 In The Meaning Of Moral Messages In Anime Films Boruto: Naruto The Movie, writers from University of Bengkulu claims Boruto's role involves in his first appearance explores relationships between parents and children which might reach the audience who also tend to suffer these types of relationships.
 Boruto is already early in the film in conflict with father during their first interactions when their morals about how ninja missions should work as the son is cocky about his own skills while the father instead tells him he should rely on his teammates too.
 According to the writer, Sarada oversees Boruto's growth as, while she claims that she aims to become the next Hokage, she also believes her teammate also wishes to become one too.
 By the final scene of the movie, Boruto decides with noticeable smile that he does not want to become a Hokage due to him finding himself fitting like his father but instead wants to be the ninja who will support Sarada once she achieves her dream instead.
 The firmness of Boruto's stance is also confirmed by the scene that appears, in which Boruto utters his sentence with a smiling face and his stance about what will be achieved in the future.

 Antônio Guilherme Bernardes Galletti from University of São Paulo notes Boruto starts noticing the different skills his father possesess when Sasuke has him try to learn the Rasengan which makes the skilled student find a challenging training in his life for the first time.
 Across the film, Boruto tries taking easy steps to achieve greatness but changes his point of view after seeing Naruto and Sasuke in action for the first time.
 The film makes Boruto's character become complex when learning of the shinobi code his father and master use which was also compared to the samurais' bushido while developing a sense of individuality when deciding what to do with his life when growing up.
 Boruto's decision in the ending stands out from other characters who follow their previous generation.

 In a popularity poll of the 2015 movie, Boruto was voted as the third best character behind Mitsuki and Sarada.
 In poll from 2021, Boruto took the top place.
 Denki Kaminarimon's voice actress, Chihiro Ikki, said she liked how Boruto protects Denki from bullies in the series' beginning having once being bullied when she was younger and saw Boruto as an ideal hero.
 Boruto' design and name have also been used as part of the famous mascot Pikachu in Pokémon the Series: Sun & Moon.